golfzakrub/ScappySianClawler/README.md

 ### Running the program

-We have 3 Tab for the whole program .we will start at Tab1 "Tweepy"
+We have 3 Tab for the whole program.we will start at Tab1 "Tweepy"

 ### TAB 1 TWEEPY